How to Use the Command 'yay' (with examples)

 Explanation:

-: The keyword you want to search for in the package database.
+: The term you want to search for within the package names and descriptions.

 Code: